• Skip to primary navigation

 Finally, I used one GIGANTIC sweet potato, but you could easily use two regular sized ones.

-Tip: Peel and cut it into bigger chunks, because sweet potato is softer and cooks more quickly than the other root vegetables.
+Tip: Peel and cut it into bigger chunks, because sweet potatoes are softer and cook more quickly than the other root veggies.

 I really like the sweet potato in this dish for the subtle sweetness it brings.